NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

     a translation only (no rotation).

 --save-transformed-source-points
     Apply the obtained transform to the source points so they match the reference points and save them.
+The transformed point cloud can be gridded with ``point2dem`` (:numref:`point2dem`).

 --save-inv-transformed-reference-points
     Apply the inverse of the obtained transform to the reference